-Products used in agriculture and forestry within the group of pesticides used to kill, repel or inhibit insects and their development stages for plant protection.
-The name is derived from the Latin terms "insecta" (insect) and "caedere" (kill).
-Insecticides act as contact, feeding or breathing poisons on the insects or their developmental stages (eggs, worms).
-Insects as pests in viticulture were already controlled in ancient times because, unlike microorganisms, they were visible as enemies of the vine.
-In many biblical texts and wall paintings there are reports of locust plagues in Egypt in particular.
+Agents within pesticides used in agriculture and forestry to kill, drive away or inhibit insects and their developmental stages (eggs, worms) for plant protection.
+The name is derived from the Latin terms "insecta" (insect) and "caedere" (to kill).
+Insecticides act as contact, feeding or respiratory poisons on the insects.
+Insects as pests in viticulture were already fought in antiquity because they were visible enemies of the vine, unlike microorganisms.
+In many biblical texts and wall paintings, plagues of locusts in Egypt in particular are reported.
 Greeks and Romans fought insects with sulphur mixed with oil and Pliny the Elder (23-79) writes about the use of arsenic.
-Marco Polo (1254-1324) of China reports the same.
+The same is reported by Marco Polo (1254-1324) of China.
 From the middle of the 18th century, salts of lead, iron and mercury were increasingly used.